ncatlab/nlab-content/pages/6/0/3/0/306/content.md

 In this sense $\Omega$ is the [[classifying space|classifying object]] for subobjects and $true : * \to \Omega$ the _generic_ subobject.

-That the existence of a subobject classifier in a category is a very powerful property that induces much other structure lies at the heart of [[topos theory]].
+The existence of a subobject classifier in a category is a powerful property which induces much other structure that lies at the heart of [[topos theory]].

 By restricting the class of monomorphism appropriately, the concept can be relativized to the concept of an _**M**-subobject classifier_[^weak]: e.g. demanding only classification of strong monomorphisms leads to [[quasitopos|quasitoposes]].